U.S. high court paves way for states to legalize sports betting

 New Jersey argued that the 1992 federal law infringed upon state sovereignty as laid out in the U.S. Constitution by compelling states not to license or regulate sports betting.

+“A great day for the rights of states and their people to make their own decisions,” Christie wrote on Twitter.
+“New Jersey citizens wanted sports gambling and the federal Gov’t had no right to tell them no. The Supreme Court agrees with us today.”

-Christie appealed lower court rulings striking down the state law as a violation of that law, which effectively prohibited sports gambling in all states except Nevada and, to a limited extent, Delaware, Montana and Oregon.
+Christie appealed lower court rulings striking down the state law.

 Christie left office in January and was succeeded by Democrat Phil Murphy.
 Christie served as an advisor to President Donald Trump during the 2016 presidential race but was ousted as the head of Trump’s transition team after the election.
 Trump’s administration was on the opposite side of the case, opposing the New Jersey law championed by Christie.